ceodoe/noshitempornium/README.md

 * Edge - [Tampermonkey](https://tampermonkey.net/?browser=edge)

 # How to use
+* Make sure the checkbox for "Hide tags in lists" is **unchecked** in your user settings on Emp, the script won't be able to access tags if they're hidden (hover over your username at the top right of any page and click Settings)
 * Install Tampermonkey/Greasemonkey using the appropriate link above
 * Install NSE by clicking [here](https://github.com/ceodoe/noshitempornium/raw/master/NoShitEmpornium.user.js)
 * Follow the instructions given by Tampermonkey/Greasemonkey to install the script